docker-mailserver/docker-mailserver/README.md

 ### LDAP Setup

-**Note** There are currently no LDAP maintainers mainting LDAP related code.
-If you encounter issues, please rease them in the issue tracker, but be aware that the core maintainers team will most likely not be able to help you. **We would appreciate and we encourage people to actively participate in maintaining LDAP-related code by becoming a maintainer!**
+**Note** There are currently no LDAP maintainers.
+If you encounter issues, please raise them in the issue tracker, but be aware that the core maintainers team will most likely not be able to help you. **We would appreciate and we encourage everyone to actively participate in maintaining LDAP-related code by becoming a maintainer!**

 ``` YAML
 version: '3.8'